 Guest post by: Matt Strick

-Pull list verdict: DROP IT.
+Pull list verdict: KEEP IT

 My Best of 2012 Playlist by Eric Garneau